 All UC campuses provide comprehensive programs and services to help ensure students' safety and well-being.

-UC going smoke & tobacco free
+UC is smoke & tobacco free